csaboka/spacechempatch/README.md

 This program will modify your [SpaceChem](http://www.zachtronics.com/spacechem/) game executable to add new features to the game.

+## Supported game versions

+Development is done against the Steam version of the game that includes the 63 Corvi DLC, so this is the officially supported version.
+The GOG version of the game is also supported in an experimental basis.
+We would like to get feedback from players who have the GOG version before considering the support mature.
+If you have the GOG version, please try the patcher and send your feedback to the development team; both positive and negative feedback is valuable at this point.

 ## Running it

 There is a simple GUI.
 The program tries to automatically detect the steam installation folder, if it can't it must be selected manually.